SIXTH Amended and Restated Bylaws of Building Owners and Managers Association of Jacksonville, Inc.Effective as of the 10th day of May, 2023

 Association of Jacksonville, Inc.

-Effective as of the 11th day of October, 2023.
+Effective as of the 10th day of January, 2024.

 The Board of Directors of Building Owners and Managers Association of Jacksonville, Inc., has adopted the following policies and procedures effective as of the date set forth above.
 The Board of Directors may supplement or revise these policies from time to time.